-I am on a quest to review the best waffle makers and waffle irons with removable plates.
+I am on a quest to review the best waffle maker with removable plates.

 It started a few weeks ago I went out to breakfast with my oldest two kids and ordered a Belgian waffle with strawberries (and a Toffee Crunch Latte).

 A little research told me that some waffle makers come with removable plates that you can put in the dishwasher, which sounds much more pleasant than trying to clean in between each little square yourself.

 We haven’t made a purchase yet, but here are some waffle movers I found that look promising:

 This Cuisinart Belgian waffle iron maker includes both Belgian waffle plates and pancake plates (although with the pancake plates, you cannot adjust the size of the pancakes.
 The timer starts automatically when you close the lid, and you can adjust the settings to make the waffles either more or less crispy.

 Amazon reviewer NBC pointed out a clever way that this waffle maker avoids making a big mess:

 The bottom of the waffle maker is angled inward!!
 I had no idea how cool this was until I accidentally made it overflow with batter (my fault, not the waffle maker’s).
 The batter dripped onto my counter top instead of baking onto the outside of the waffle maker like it did with my previous waffle makers.
 The counter top is exponentially easier to clean than the side of the waffle maker, so this is more helpful than I could have ever dreamed.